Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 - Naming constraints may cause issues.
 UNet prefixed methods with `Cmd` or `Rpc`.
 Netcode requires postfix.
 This may require either complicated multi-line regex to find and replace, or manual updates.
 For example, `CommandAttribute` has been renamed `ServerRpcAttribute` and `ClientRPCAttribute` has been renamed `ClientRpcAttribute`.
 - Errors for RPC postfix naming patterns do not show in your IDE.
-- Netcode RPCs do not support arrays yet.
 - Client and Server have separate representations in UNet.
 UNet has a number of callbacks that do not exist for Netcode.
 - Prefabs need to be added to the prefab registration list for Netcode.
-- Connection callbacks do not happen in single player or host mode.
 - Matchmaking is not available in Netcode at this time.

 ## Backup your project